 Audit registration requires the approval of the instructor.
 A student may not change from credit to audit or audit to credit after the end of the add/drop period.
 If a course has stated enrollment limits, students taking the course for credit will be enrolled before students auditing the course.
 Lab courses may not be taken as an audit.
-An add form with instructor's signature must be presented to the Office of the Registrar for the record to be changed to an audit (AU).
+An add form with instructor's and department chair's signatures must be presented to the Office of the Registrar for the record to be changed to an audit (AUD).